Intro to 1099-K tax forms for platforms and marketplaces

 Who receives a 1099-K?

 Recipients of a 1099-K are mostly merchants who have received payment using a TPSO or third-party payment network.
-An Etsy seller, for example, would receive a 1099-K from Etsy.
+For example, an Etsy seller would receive a 1099-K from Etsy.
 Whether the recipient receives a 1099-K or not, they are still required to include that payment information in their income tax filings.

 Companies that need more time to file 1099-Ks to the IRS can submit the IRS Form 8809 to apply for an extension.
 If more time is needed to deliver the 1099-Ks to the recipients, a letter to the IRS is required to explain the reasons for delay.
 Extensions must be requested before the original due dates.